sidd1990/Big-Data-Exercises/README.md

 The goal was to print the sizes of these connected components: 3 and 7.

 # Project 3
-This project is about mining on a Big dataset to find connected users in social media.
-Here, I have used (Spark, Scala) as development tools.
-The goal is to find connected users in social media datasets.
+This project is about multiplying two matrices using Spark and Scala as development tools.